SmoothIntegrator/unityRpo/README.md

 Windows turned into sniper points.
 Fireworks became artillery.
-Voices echoed across the courtyard like war cries.
+Voices echoed across the hall like war cries.

 This game **recreates the energy, laughter, rivalry, and chaos** of that unforgettable Diwali night.